A Collaborative Aerial-Ground Robotic System for Fast Exploration: Experiments and Results

-The real world experiment site is an \(17m \times 8m\) area, with various obstacles inside, as shown in Fig.~\ref{fig:experiment_site}.The quadrotor and the ground vehicle both start from the right side of Fig ~\ref{fig:experiment_site_overlook} to perform exploration.
-The downward looking camera is configured to have a \(2m \times 2m\) FOV.
-The UAV is flying at a constant height of 2m with maximum speed 1.4m/s, while the UGV is configured to have a laser scanned of 6m range and travels at a maximum speed of 0.5m/s.
+The outdoor experiment site is an \(17m \times 8m\) area, with various obstacles, as shown in Fig.~\ref{fig:experiment_site}. in Fig ~\ref{fig:real_data}, the quadrotor and the ground vehicle both start from the bottom to perform exploration.
+The downward-looking camera is configured to have a \(2m \times 2m\) FOV.
+The UAV is flying at a constant height of 2 m with maximum speed 1.4 m/s, while the UGV is configured to have a laser scanned range of 6 m and travels at a maximum speed of 0.5 m/s.
+The exploration results are shown in Fig.~\ref{fig:real_data} and Fig.~\ref{fig:real_prog}.